joseph/Monocle/README.md

       function exampleInternalMethod() {
       }

       // Typically, public methods are attached to the API just before
       // returning, for easier scannability of the API.
       API.examplePublicMethod = examplePublicMethod;

       return API;
     }

+    // Defining some "constants" on the class.
+(Of course, not really constant.)
+    Monocle.Foo.A_CONSTANT = 'Foo';
+    Monocle.Foo.PI = 3.14;

 This allows a quite concise, clear coding style.
 However, it does make class inheritance somewhat limited.
 Let's see how it goes.